digitalocean/OpenVPN-Pihole/README.md

 # OpenVPN + Pihole

-**NB: Working on [New Droplet Image](https://github.com/digitalocean/marketplace-pi-hole-vpn) that uses Wireguard instead of OpenVPN.
-PR can be found [here](https://github.com/digitalocean/marketplace-pi-hole-vpn/pull/1).
-Once this lands, I'll be EoLing this image in favor of the new one.
+**NB: This iamge is deprecated.
+It's successor (based on WireGuard) can be built [here](https://github.com/digitalocean/marketplace-pi-hole-vpn).
+A DigitalOcean Marketplace image will be posted soon.**

 ## Setup